Newsroom Hours and Press Conference Schedule

 Use of Insignias / Logos

 Insignias and logos of the ACR, ARHP and Rheumatology Research Foundation are proprietary marks.
 Use of these in any fashion, by any entity, for any purpose, is prohibited without the written permission of the ACR.
-The use of insignias, logos and images that mislead the intended audience to believe that a piece or production is coming from the ACR is strictly prohibited and will result in the denial of future press credentials for all future meetings.
+The use of insignias, logos and images that mislead the intended audience to believe that a piece or production is coming from the ACR is strictly prohibited and will result in the denial of future press credentials for future meetings.

-Non-ACR Press Materials
+Guidelines for Submitting Non-ACR Press Materials

 The ACR is committed to helping members of the media find the stories in which they are interested.
 In its continuing effort to do this, the ACR is allowing non-ACR press materials that meet its requirements to be distributed in the ACR Newsroom.
-The following FAQs provide information on the process for submitting press materials to the ACR Newsroom.
+The following sections provide information on the process for submitting press materials to the ACR Newsroom.

 Who is eligible to request their press materials be distributed through the ACR Newsroom?

-Any organization or company that has science being presented at the 2014 ACR/ARHP Annual Meeting, or that has a product or device about which science is being presented at the meeting, may request the distribution of its press materials in the ACR Newsroom.
+Any organization or company that has science being presented at the 2016 ACR/ARHP Annual Meeting, or that has a product or device about which science is being presented at the meeting, may request the distribution of its press materials in the ACR Newsroom.
 The ACR will not allow press materials that address data that has not been publicly released (published or presented in a peer-reviewed format), or materials that address data presented in an unofficial ACR format (e.g., investigators meeting, evening or post-meeting symposia).

 Do my press materials need pre-approval?

-The ACR will respond to your request within three business days of receipt.
+Sample kits must be received by Tuesday, Nov.
+1. The ACR will respond to your request within three business days of receipt.